 Rhythm in the Early Years

-In a new series over the next few weeks I’d like to explore rhythm and how it changes over the years.
-Today we’ll begin with the early/preschool years (ages 1 - 4).
+In this series we explore rhythm and how it changes over the years.
+In this post we begin with the early/preschool years (ages 1 - 4).

 In the early years the focus can be on daily rhythm.

 Young children do well to have their days look very similar and predictable.
 They thrive on repetition and don’t need a lot of spontaneity or change.
 This doesn’t mean their days are monotonous - far from it!
 A predictable daily rhythm provides a strong container for creative play and exploration.
 Within the container of rhythm young children feel safe, capable, eager to engage with their senses, and connected to their caregivers.
 They engage in imaginative play - and that play is grounded in the familiarity of their day to day lives and imitation of the adults around them.

 A daily rhythm provides predictability for your child but also gives you a framework for what to do all day.
 It can be super helpful to know that you have all your bases covered, for the work you need to do in your home, for meeting your child’s developmental needs, and for fitting in time to do some of the things that you love to do.

 What are the elements of the day for a healthy daily rhythm in the early years?